ArielZidon/Elevator_algorithm/README.md

 # Elevator_algorithm
-EX1 – Elevator offline algorithem
+(The way to run the program is below an explanation of the algorithm) EX1 – Elevator offline algorithem
 Ariel Zidon: 314789264
 Afik damri: 208494989

 Article 1:
-How do smart elevators work? + what are the benefits of this elevators https://riseaboveelevator.com/2020/07/20/smart-elevators-the-next-big-trend/
+How do smart elevators work?
+what are the benefits of this elevators https://riseaboveelevator.com/2020/07/20/smart-elevators-the-next-big-trend/

 Article 2: